Skip to Content

 2. Select a USDA-Approved Contractor

-Once you have a lender in mind, the next step is to choose a USDA-approved contractor or builder.
-This is crucial, as an approved contractor is a loan requirement.
+The next step is to choose a USDA-approved contractor or builder.

 Your lender may provide a list of approved contractors, or you can contact the USDA directly for recommendations.
-Make sure your chosen contractor has experience in completing projects that meet USDA standards and regulations.
+Ensure your chosen contractor has experience completing projects that meet USDA regulations.

 3. Find Land in a USDA-Eligible Area

-Before you can proceed, you need to secure a plot of land in an area that’s eligible for USDA financing.
+Next, secure a plot of land in an eligible area for USDA financing.
 USDA loans are intended to promote development in rural areas, so the land must meet certain location requirements to qualify for a USDA construction loan.

 Visit our interactive USDA eligibility map to help determine if your area meets the rural requirement.